JBoas/Reflection/README.md

 # End of Third Week
 ## 9/22/2017
 We covered a lot about variables and integers in Python3.
 We went over how to do code circumference of a circle and how to add an integer like this i = i + 1.
 We learned about how to create a list and use them.
 They are represented by [] and how to pull certain things out of the list ex, print(gpas[3]) would pull out the 4th gpa in the list of gpas.
 How to add strings to a pre existing list using   .append(input("")).
 We covered how to split a sentence up using .split() and to insert characters between words.
 Ex, blank = "character between words here".join(message).
 I learned how to make a madlib by replacing words in a story with story = story.replace("word here",name of variable that new word is assigned to).
 I then began my homework and have completed problems 1 to 4 and working on problem 5.

+---

+# End of Fourth Week
+## 9/29/2017
+We had a couple of work days at the beginning of the week which I spent working on problem 5.
+I had to code the addition part of a calculator using .split to split the additon a the the + symbol.
+I then added int(numbers[0]) and int(numbers[1]).
+This would add the two numbers together with just one line of input from the user.
+Later in the week we started conditionals with if, and, or, and else statements.
+The if statement was basically if blank is true then activate next line of code.
+The and statement makes the if statement more complicated by adding more to it to make it true.
+The or statement made an if statement have more than one possible way to make it true for example(if(password == "Dog" or "Cat"):.
+The else statement made it so if nothing made the if statement true the program had something to go to.
+For example if(password == "Dog" or "Cat"): ended up not being true you could put the else statement after to put "Wrong Password".